 Give us a call to discuss booking this once in a lifetime ride!

 The Whitefish Shuttle is proud to offer a shuttle from Kalispell, Whitefish, or Columbia Falls for you and your group.
 We will drop you and your bikes at Apgar Village where you will begin riding the 28 miles to Polebridge.
-THIS IS A WILDERNESS EXPERIENCE.
+THIS IS A WILDERNESS NON-GUIDED EXPERIENCE.
 We will pick you up in Polebridge approximately 3 hours later at the Polebridge Mercantile.
 We can also pick you up a little later so you can enjoy dinner at the Northern Lights Saloon and Cafe or enjoy some pizza or pastries at the Polebridge Mercantile!
 Contact us to book this shuttle.